 Definition of Feka

-Feka, used to refer to those people considered liars, with false appearances and whose statements are not consistent with reality.
+- Word used to refer to those people considered liars, with false appearances and whose manifestations are not consistent with reality.

-A term from the English ” fake ” (false), and considered as a deformation or adaptation of it .
+Feka is a term from the English fake which in Spanish means “false”.
+It is a word considered as a deformation or adaptation to give a similar meaning in the Spanish language.
 This deformation was coined by Puerto Rican rappers who began using the word in the 90s.

-If there is a word that tends to be repetitive within these musical genres, it is precisely this.
-This term refers to those considered traitors, false and liars, who claim to have been trained in “the street” but whose origin comes from more privileged places.
+In urban genres, feka is a word that tends to be repetitive.
+With this term, those considered traitors, false and liars who claim to have been trained in “the street” but whose origin comes from more privileged places are pointed out.

 CURIOSITIES OF FEKA

 - The American singer of Puerto Rican descent “De la Ghetto” released his collaborative album entitled “Los Chulitos” in 2020, it includes 18 songs, including ” Feka “, which he performs with El Alfa and Miky Woodz.